 Code Geass and Gurren Lagann in the same game?
 Madness!

-The first Super Robot Wars title to be created under Namco Bandai.
-In many ways, it broke certain precedents and traditions: for example, the number of new series is more than any previous SRW.
-In this game, you play as either Rand Travis, a wandering repairman/mechanic, who's partnered with the young Mel Beater, or Setsuko Ohara, a member of "Glory Star", a small military squadron in the Earth Federation, alongside teammates Denzel Hammer and Toby Watson, as they are pulled through many conflicts.The main plot point of the game is Super Dimension Century Orguss's dimension bomb, which fuses an array of parallel worlds ("Plural Worlds") into one called "UCW".
+The first Super Robot Wars title to be created under Namco Bandai, Super Robot Wars Z broke certain precedents and traditions: for example, the number of new series is more than any previous SRW.
+Released in 2008, you play as either Rand Travis, a wandering repairman/mechanic, who's partnered with the young Mel Beater, or Setsuko Ohara, a member of "Glory Star", a small military squadron in the Earth Federation, alongside teammates Denzel Hammer and Toby Watson, as they are pulled through many conflicts.The primary plot of Z kicks off with a "Space-Time Oscillation Bomb", which fuses an array of parallel worlds ("Plural Worlds") into one called "UCW".
 This kickstarts the "Plural Wars", which is confronted by many individuals forming the special squad "ZEUTH".

-A PlayStation Portable sequel entitled The Second Super Robot Wars Z: Hakai-hen ("World Breaking Chapter") is the first of a two-part release, with the first half launched in April 2011 and the second called The Second Super Robot Wars Z: Saisei-hen ("World Rebirth Chapter") released one year later in April 2012.
+A PlayStation Portable sequel entitled The Second Super Robot Wars Z: Hakai-hen ("World Breaking Chapter") is the first of a two-part release, with Hakai-hen launched in April 2011, and the second called The Second Super Robot Wars Z: Saisei-hen ("World Rebirth Chapter") released one year later in April 2012.
 The sequel features another merged world called "ADW", caused by a seemingly natural phenomena known as "Space-Time Quakes".
-Here, old members of ZEUTH from the UCW encounter new allies after arriving in the ADW, forming the group "ZEXIS" to combat the "Broken Worlds Incident" (Hakai-hen) and the "War of the Revived Worlds" (Saisei-hen).Hakai-hen returns every franchise from the first game, but the Mazinger Z and Getter Robo titles have their 1970s-vintage entries (including Great Mazinger and Grendizer) tossed for the more modern Shin Mazinger and Getter Robo Armageddon, while Eureka Seven is now represented by its movie adaptation, and Zeta Gundam has its movie apparently replaced with the TV series, despite using the same movie character designsnote It's still the same Kamille Bidan from Z, however, backround music, and including a never-before used movie-only attack.For some reason, Gravion and The Big O only have one season each listed in the credits for Hakai-hen: Gravion Zwei and The Big O's first (it should be noted that Big O still had some Season 2 only attacks in Hakai-hen, so one can assume that the second season was just grouped with the first for simplicity's sake), only for Gravion's first season to reappear in Saisei-hen's credits.
+Here, old members of ZEUTH from the UCW encounter new allies after arriving in the ADW, forming the group "ZEXIS" to combat the "Broken Worlds Incident" (Hakai-hen) and the "War of the Revived Worlds" (Saisei-hen).Hakai-hen returns every franchise from Z, but Mazinger Z and Getter Robo have their 1970s-vintage entries (including Great Mazinger and Grendizer) tossed for the more modern Shin Mazinger and Getter Robo Armageddon, while Eureka Seven is now represented by its movie adaptation.
+Zeta Gundam replaces its own movie compilation with the TV series, despite using the same movie character designsnote It's still the same Kamille Bidan from Z, however, backround music, and a never-before used movie-exclusive attack.For some reason, Gravion and The Big O only have one season each listed in the credits for Hakai-hen: Gravion Zwei and season one of The Big Onote The Big O still has some of its season two-only attacks in Hakai-hen, thus one can assume the second season was simply grouped with the first for simplicity's sake, only for the first season of Gravion to reappear in the credits of Saisei-hen.

 Series added in Hakai-hen (Bold indicates debuting entries):